Biclustering random matrix partitions with an application to classification of forensic body fluids: Markov Chain Monte Carlo methods

 \section{Markov Chain Monte Carlo methods}

-We used Metropolis-Hastings Markov chain Monte Carlo (MCMC) to target $\pi(R|\X)$ and $\pi_\text{cut}(R|\X)$.
+We used Metropolis-Hastings Markov chain Monte Carlo (MCMC) to target $\pi_R(R|\X,y_\T)$ and $\pi_\text{cut}(R|\X,y_\T)$.
 The MCMC is constructed by specifying our own proposals, each of which operates on one profile at a time to update $R$.
 The proposal operation on a labeled profile is restricted to its fluid-type but updates its subtype assignment within the given fluid-type (see Appendix~\ref{sec:MH_fixed_FT}).
 Additional proposals are implemented to update $\V$ (see Appendices~\ref{sec:mcmc-between-types} and \ref{sec:mcmc-gibbs}), and in conjunction with the subtype proposal operation above, they update the classification of unlabeled profiles in $R$.
 Of the updates on $\V$, the Gibbs sampler (in Appendix~\ref{sec:mcmc-gibbs}) selects a new subtype across all subtypes of all fluid-types.
 As this update is rather expensive to compute, we have only used it in the Nested MCMC targeting the Cut-Model for the ``side-chains'' described at the end of Section~\ref{sec:cut-model-post}.
 All details of our MCMC, including proposals and acceptance probabilities, are given in Appendix~\ref{sec:mcmc-all} with a summary of typical runtimes, effective sample sizes (ESS), and implementation checks in Appendix~\ref{sec:mcmc-convergence}.